Emails show Trump pressured Justice Dept. over 2020 election - WTMJ

 Associated Press

+The emails also show the extent to which Trump worked to enlist then-acting Attorney General Jeffrey Rosen in his campaign’s failing legal efforts to challenge the election result, including suggesting filing a brief with the U.S. Supreme Court.

-The emails sent to Rosen include debunked conspiracy theories and false information about voter fraud.
+The ones sent to Rosen include debunked conspiracy theories and false information about voter fraud.
 Trump’s lies about the election helped spur on the mob that stormed the U.S. Capitol on Jan.
 6 in a failed effort to stop the certification of Joe Biden’s victory.
+Several times, for example, allies wrote about Dominion Voting Systems’ potential voter fraud, a conspiracy theory now the subject of a billion-dollar defamation lawsuit by the voting company.
+Trump’s chief of staff, Mark Meadows, asked about investigating allegations of voter fraud caused by satellites from Italy.

 After Rosen forwarded Meadows’ email, Rich Donoghue, the acting deputy attorney general, sent a note to Rosen that said, “pure insanity.”
 Rosen wrote back that he was asked to have the FBI meet with Giuliani’s associate and he said no, insisting the man could follow the FBI’s normal protocol for tips and just call the public tip line or take his information to an FBI field office.
 But Rosen said Giuliani was “insulted” by the answer.